ML4BM-Lab/GraphEmb/EEG-DTI/README.md

     - oneTooneIndex

-sim_network correspondons to the output of compute_similarity.m script from DTINet.
+sim_network corresponds to the output of compute_similarity.m script from DTINet.
 In order to retrieve these 3 folders, you should follow some steps, as matlab fails in execution form outside docker in some machines.